ct-clmsn/miniaturist/README.md

 * sudo singularity build miniaturist.sif miniaturist.def
 * singularity build --fakeroot miniaturist.sif miniaturist.def

+The container uses wget to download a binary build of cmake from kitware's website and the OTF2 source from VI-HPS.
+Other software dependencies are `git cloned` from their respective source repositories and compiled into the container.

 ## How To Build From Source

 This project requires using cmake. cmake requires creating a directory